9 March 2025

 Your prayers are welcome.

-We send love and heartfelt solidarity with her family as they grieve the loss of their beloved mother, grandmother and Great granmother.
+We send love and heartfelt solidarity to her family as they grieve the loss of their beloved mother, Grandmother, Great Grandmother, aunt and wise elder.

 Susannah and Ya'Acov Darling Khan